coherence-community/coherence-demo/README.md

 * Federation (Grid Edition feature only)
 * Lambda Support
 * OpenTracing Support
+* Polyglot client access from JavaScript, Python and Golang

 You can run the application locally using `mvn exec:exec` or run on Kubernetes using the Coherence Operator.
 See the table of contents below for instructions.